LLNL/sundials/doc/arkode/guide/source/Constants.rst

    An error occurred in the MRIStep post inner integrator function.

 :index:`ARK_INTERP_FAIL`  (-40):
-   An error occurred in the ARKode polynomial interpolation module.
+   An error occurred in the ARKODE polynomial interpolation module.

 :index:`ARK_INVALID_TABLE`  (-41):
    An invalid Butcher or MRI table was encountered.

 :index:`ARK_UNRECOGNIZED_ERROR` (-99):
    An unknown error was encountered.